 Due to the COVID-19 pandemic, more of us are working from home than ever before, joining the smaller percentage of remote workers that set up their offices in their homes before the crisis.
-Working from home is becoming a reality for many people around the world, and with companies beginning to realize the many benefits of allowing employees to work from home, it’s likely to continue for even longer after the pandemic is over.
-However, working from home is not always easy, especially if you are dealing with a sudden switch from a structured office environment to working from home.
-There can be many unexpected challenges that could arise while working from home including more distractions and less communication with colleagues.
-Here are some top tips to improve your working from home experience and ensure that you stay productive.
+Working from home is becoming a reality for many people worldwide.
+With companies beginning to realize the many benefits of allowing employees to work from home, it’s likely to continue for even longer after the pandemic is over.
+However, working from home is not always easy, especially if you are suddenly switching from a structured office environment to working from home.
+Many unexpected challenges could arise while working from home, including more distractions and less communication with colleagues.
+Here are some tips to improve your working-from-home experience and ensure that you stay productive.

 Create a Home Study Space

-Wherever possible, create a space in your home that can be used as your office to add structure to your working day.
-Working from the sofa or the kitchen table is not always ideal and can lead to you feeling uncomfortable throughout the day and struggling to remain productive.
-If you have a spare bedroom, conservatory, or a second living room that is barely used by the members of your family, setting up desk space at home so that you have somewhere separate that you can go and work at is ideal.
-This will help you keep your home and work life separate even though you are working from home, and make it easier for you to avoid all the distractions in the home when working.
+Wherever possible, create a space in your home that can be used as your office to add structure to your working day, say the experts at Small Business.
+Working from the sofa or the kitchen table is not always ideal and can make you feel uncomfortable throughout the day and struggle to remain productive.
+If you have a spare bedroom, conservatory, or a second living room that is barely used by your family members, setting up desk space at home so that you have somewhere separate that you can go and work is ideal.
+This will help you keep your home and work life separate even though you are working from home and make it easier for you to avoid all the distractions in the home when working.

 Consider an Outdoor Office

-If you expect to still be working from home once the summer months arise, you might want to think about creating an outdoor space where you can work.
+If you expect to be still working from home once the summer months arise, you might want to think about creating an outdoor space where you can work.
 This could be on a deck area in your garden where you can set up a desk and chair so that you can get some work done on your laptop in the sunshine and benefit from more fresh air and vitamin D. Or, you could go even further and build an outdoor office out of an old shed that’s fully wired up to the electricity so that you’ve got somewhere separate and peaceful to go and get work done each day.
-If you want to improve your garden to make it more suitable for working outdoors in the summer, composite decking is a great choice.
+Composite decking is a great choice if you want to improve your garden to make it more suitable for working outdoors in the summer.
 It is durable, easy to install, and easy to maintain.
-Check out the range available with many different styles and colors to choose from at Ecoscape UK.
-Their products are made from WPC decking boards that resist UV and water damage.

 Stick to Regular Work Hours

-Whether you are working from home full-time or part-time, one of the most important things to do is create a regular schedule.
-This is especially important if you are self-employed or have the option to be flexible about the hours that you choose to work.
+Whether working from home full-time or part-time, one of the most important things to do is create a regular schedule.
+This is especially important if you are self-employed or can be flexible about the hours you choose to work.
 Keeping your schedule consistent will help to keep you accountable and make it easier for you to ensure that you can get all your work done.
 In addition, keeping to the same or similar hours each day will ensure that anybody who needs to get in touch with you knows which time is best.